kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ## Unparalleled Robust Performance

 Kaltura's Web Video Player library features an advanced resource loader developed in collaboration with Wikimedia Foundation.
-The resource loader supports dynamically packing of modules, features and player metadata.
-It minimizes, gizpis and packages, CSS, images, HTML, JavaScript, metadata, and per player features into a single non-blocking payload.
-This, combined with Kaltura's AutoEmbed embed code, enables the player rendering to take full advantage fetch ahead parallel JavaScript resource loading in modern browsers.
-This delivers fast player rendering even on sites with many other active scripts includes.
+The resource loader supports dynamically packing of modules, features and player metadata, and minimizes, gizpis and packages, CSS, images, HTML, JavaScript, metadata, and per player features into a single non-blocking payload.
+The resource loader, combined with Kaltura's AutoEmbed embed code, enables the player rendering to take full advantage of fetch ahead parallel JavaScript resource loading in modern browsers to deliver fast player rendering even on sites with many other active scripts included.

-This means you get best in class performance of all your features, without the delays in traditional feature rich player build out.
+You get the best in class performance of all your features, without delays as in a traditional feature rich player (dz?build out.

 ## Easy to Integrate

-Our multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tables, providing maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platforms.
+Kaltura's multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tablets, providing maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platforms.

 ## Customizable

-The Web Video Player is easily customized, enabling you to configure skins once using standard HTML / CSS.
-In addition, you can create customized cross-browser/cross-device players in the Kaltura Player Studio from a variety of easy-to-configure player templates.
+The Kaltura Web Video Player is easily customized, enabling you to configure skins once using standard HTML / CSS.
+In addition, you can create customized cross-browser/cross-device players in the Kaltura Player Studio <dz check this out from a variety of easy-to-configure player templates>.

-The KDP can be modified with the Studio, with the UIconf or with the API.
+The Kaltura Dynamic Player (KDP) <dz where does this fit in? > can be modified with the Universal Studio, with the UIconf or with the API.
 See examples of how our customers have themselves (or in collaboration with Kaltura) made their player unique to their brand and business.

 ## Built-in Advertising Support

-The Web Video Player’s built-in advertising provides support for a wide range of video ad formats and integrated plugins.
-In addition, the related videos experience includes an enhanced related video interface and flexible options for related video fulfillment.
-Kaltura supports a wide range of video ad formats including VAST 3.0, and integrated plugins for numerous video ad networks, such as Google DoubleClick DFP, FreeWheel, Ad Tech, Eye Wonder, AdapTV, Tremor Video and more.
-This enables you to target viewers with ads on VOD or live videos, across multiple devices including mobile, PC’s, and set-top-boxes.
+The Kaltura Web Video Player’s built-in advertising components provide support for a wide range of video ad formats and integrated plugins.
+The related videos experience includes an enhanced related video interface and flexible options for related video fulfillment.
+Kaltura supports a wide range of video ad formats including VAST 3.0, and integrated plugins for numerous video ad networks, such as Google DoubleClick DFP, FreeWheel, Ad Tech, Eye Wonder, AdapTV, Tremor Video and others.
+You can target viewers with ads on VOD or live videos, across multiple devices including mobile, PC’s, and set-top-boxes.

 ## Analytics Capabilities

-The Web Video Player's analytics capabilities provide you with the insight you need to manage your content, reach your audience, and optimize your workflow, as well as the ability to track conversion and retainment.
+The Kaltura Web Video Player's analytics' capabilities provide you with the insight you need to manage your content, reach your audience, and optimize your workflow, as well as the ability to track conversion and retainment.

 Every Kaltura account includes analytics fully integrated into the Kaltura platform.
 Additionally Kaltura supports integrations with numerous analytics providers such as Google Analytics, Nielsen Video Census, Nielsen Combined, Comscore and Omniture SiteCatalyst 15.